microsoftgraph/microsoft-graph-docs.pt-BR/concepts/outlook-large-attachments.md

 #### <a name="response"></a>Resposta

-O exemplo de resposta a seguir mostra na propriedade **NextExpectedRanges** o início do próximo intervalo de bytes que o servidor espera.
+A resposta de exemplo a seguir mostra na propriedade **nextExpectedRanges** o início do próximo intervalo de bytes que o servidor espera.
 <!-- {
   "blockType": "ignored"
 }-->